Hajj (film)

 Hajj (ಹಜ್) is a 2013 Indian Kannada language directed by and starring Nikhil Manjoo in the lead role, alongside Manasa Joshi and Geethamani who appear in pivotal roles.

-At the 2013 Karnataka State Film Awards, the film won three awards – Best Film, Best Actor (Nikhil Manjoo) and Best Story (Srilalithe).
+At the 2013 Karnataka State Film Awards, the film won four awards – Best Film, Best Director, Best Actor (Nikhil Manjoo) and Best Story (Srilalithe).
 In December 2014, at the 7th Bengaluru International Film Festival, the film was awarded the Best Kannada Film.